 Ph.D, Communications, University of Washington, 1978

-Gerald Baldasty; Professor, and Senior Vice Provost for Academic and Student Affairs, is interested in economic aspects of media; media organizations; media and politics; race, class, and gender.
+Gerald Baldasty; Professor, and Interim Provost and Executive Vice President, is interested in economic aspects of media; media organizations; media and politics; race, class, and gender.

 Vigilante Newspapers: A Tale of Sex, Religion, & Murder in the Northwest (University of Washington Press, 2005).

 E.W.
 Scripps and the Business of Newspapers, Urbana, IL: University of Illinois Press, (1999).

 The Commercialization of News in the Nineteenth Century, Madison, WI: University of Wisconsin Press, (1992).

 “The Press and Politics in the Age of Jackson,” Journalism Monographs (1984).

 Member, editorial boards for American Journalism, Journalism History, Journalism Educator.